hapijs/lab/README.md

 - `-m`, `--timeout` - individual tests timeout in milliseconds (zero disables timeout).
 Defaults to 2 seconds.
 - `-M`, `--context-timeout` - default timeouts for before, after, beforeEach and afterEach in milliseconds.
 Disabled by default.
 - `-n`, `--linter` - specify linting program file path; default is `eslint`.
-- `--lint-fix` - apply any fixes from the linter.
+- `--lint-fix` - apply any fixes from the linter, requires `-L` or `--lint` to be enabled.
 Disabled by default.
 - `--lint-options` - specify options to pass to linting program.
 It must be a string that is JSON.parse(able).
 - `-o`, `--output` - file to write the report to, otherwise sent to stdout.
 - `-p`, `--parallel` - sets parallel execution as default test option.
 Defaults to serial execution.